Electric bus: Drawbacks

 As with other electric vehicles, climate control and extremely cold weather will weaken the performance of electric buses.
 In addition, terrain may pose a challenge to the adoption of electric vehicles that carry stored energy compared to trolleybuses, which draw power from overhead lines.
 Also, compared to trolleybuses, battery electric buses have lower passenger capacity because the weight of the batteries increases axle loads in jurisdictions where there are legal axle load limits on roads.
 Even when conditions are favorable, internal combustion engine buses are frequently diesel powered, and diesel is relatively inexpensive per mile.
 High local utility rates (especially during periods of peak demand) and proprietary charging systems pose barriers to adoption.

-In Motion Charging
+Some transit planners and authors question the logic of making an 100% electric fleet a high priority.
+Diesel-electric hybrid busses usually get about 4mpg.
+Spread over 50-150 passengers, hybrid busses can be over 10 times as efficient as gas cars.
+A frequent, fast, and filled transit system is an efficient one.
+Other system improvements such as BRT, metro rail, vanpool, trolleybuses, traffic calming, and bike lanes may offer greater cuts in emissions per dollar.
+This concern is likely to diminish as battery technology improves.
+Some buses have already been upgraded to cheaper and more powerful battery packs.

+In-motion charging

+Solaris Trollino with IMC in Esslingen am Neckar, Germany.

 Battery electric trolleybuses with In Motion Charging (IMC) technology electric buses that can charge dynamically via an overhead contact network and can run on batteries for up to half of their route.
-The on-board battery is charged while the vehicle is in motion under the overhead wires and then allows off-wire travel for significant distances, often in excess of 15 km.
-The electric transition is not inexpensive but by using high efficiency systems, like light or heavy rail, the electrical drive can be cost-effective, sustainable and, in the end, a given no-brainer solution.
+The on-board battery is charged while the vehicle is in motion under the overhead wires and then allows off-wire travel for significant distances, often between 15 to 70 km.

+A study about wireless inductive electric road systems found, using data from BRTdata.org for the year 2025, that a wireless charging lane would not be cost-effective for most bus rapid transit (BRT) systems around the world, with the exception of the ones in Beijing, Xiamen, and Bogotá.
+Cost-effectiveness requires a combination of high fleet utilization and high traffic density: utilization is given by the ratio of traveling buses to the total available bus fleet, and density is given by the number of traveling buses per mile of bus lane.
+The study assumes a wireless power transfer efficiency of 90%, installation of the minimal length of wireless charging infrastructure required to meet fleet charging needs, and a fixed cost of $3M per wireless charging infrastructure mile and an additional cost of $10k per kW-mile.
+This gives, for example, a cost of $4M per mile for a 100 kW wireless charging system, where the 100 kW system is more expensive per mile than a 50 kW or 25 kW system, but requires less miles of charging lanes.